ishaqk1/devex-1/GCDevEx_TermsandConditions_Dec20_2017.md

 1. Acceptance of the Pull Request by the Issuer according to section 6 of these Contract Terms will result in a Payment being made as specified in the Opportunity to the Contractor within 30 days.

-1. If the Issuer is the Province, theThe Issuer&#39;s obligation to pay money to the Contractor is subject to the Financial Administration Act (British ColumbiaCanada), which makes that obligation subject to an appropriation being available in the fiscal year of the Issuer during which payment becomes due.
+1. The Issuer&#39;s obligation to pay money to the Contractor is subject to the Financial Administration Act (Canada), which makes that obligation subject to an appropriation being available in the fiscal year of the Issuer during which payment becomes due.

 **Contractor&#39;s Obligations**